Psychological trauma: Theoretical models

-Shattered assumption theory
+Shattered assumptions theory

-Janoff-Bulman, theorises that people generally hold three fundamental assumptions about the world that are built and confirmed over years of experience: the world is benevolent, the world is meaningful, and I am worthy.
-According to the Shattered assumption theory, there are some extreme events that "shatter" an individuals worldviews by severely challenging and breaking assumptions about the world and ourself.
-Once one has experienced such trauma, it is necessary for and individual to create new assumptions or modify their old ones to recover from the traumatic experience.
+Janoff-Bulman, theorises that people generally hold three fundamental assumptions about the world that are built and confirmed over years of experience: "the world is benevolent, the world is meaningful, and I am worthy."
+According to the shattered assumption theory, there are some extreme events that "shatter" an individual's worldviews by severely challenging and breaking assumptions about the world and ourself.
+Once one has experienced such trauma, it is necessary for an individual to create new assumptions or modify their old ones to recover from the traumatic experience.
 Therefore, the negative effects of the trauma are simply related to our worldviews, and if we repair these views, we will recover from the trauma.